 Other mortgage help is available, too.

 If you need a more permanent solution, say after a forbearance period ends, you may apply for a loan modification or another option.
 Fannie Mae and Freddie Mac offer eligible homeowners modifications, often after a forbearance.
 Homeowners with FHA-insured loans have access to FHA's suite of loss mitigation options.
 VA-backed loans can be modified as well.
-If you have another type of loan, most banks and mortgage lenders offer in-house ("proprietary") modifications.
+Most banks and mortgage lenders offer in-house ("proprietary") modifications if you have another type of loan.

 Under federal law, the servicer generally doesn't have to review more than one loss mitigation application from you unless you bring the loan current after applying.
 But considering what's happening with COVID-19, even if you already applied, it's worth contacting the servicer again to find out if help is available.
 If your loan is owned or insured by Fannie Mae, Freddie Mac, FHA, VA, or the Rural Housing Service, you can contact that entity too to find out about mortgage-payment relief.

-To get specific information about what kind of relief is available in your circumstances, contact your loan servicer.
+Contact your loan servicer to get specific information about what kind of relief is available in your circumstances.
 A local foreclosure lawyer can advise you about your legal rights under federal mortgage servicing laws and tell you about any state laws that could protect you as well.
 A HUD-approved housing counselor can provide you with helpful information (at no cost) about different loss mitigation options.